 Interviewed Judith Lasater about the notion of licensing for yoga teachers, and the protocols for body-adjustments.
 I was a freelancer then, and the article is shelved — I pitched it to two magazines, and they passed.
-I know I could have put it up on my own, but I was burned out on my word-world (journalism professional, originally … freelancer for many years).
 It’s still kicking around her somewhere — maybe I’ll dust it off and post it.

 Authored the Guide to Understanding Yoga and Breast Cancer.
 This project included interviews with healthcare professionals and women who had made it to the other side of cancer treatment, as well as some still in the thick of it.
 I interviewed author Mary Pullig Schatz, M.D., for that brochure.